dev2lead/uppersafe-osfw/README.md

     screen -r osfw-syncfw
     screen -r osfw-webapp

+Automatically launch the firewall at startup (`supervisorctl` will be used instead of `screen`):

+    ln -s "$PWD/assets/supervisord.conf" /etc/supervisor/conf.d/osfw.conf

 ## Configuration

 It is possible to customize the behaviour of the firewall by copying the default `config.default.yml` file and editing your own `config.yml` file: